Excessive Rainfall Causes Sanitary Sewer Overflows into Broad Creek

-Appropriate notifications will be made to the Maryland Department of the Environment, the Prince George’s County Health Department, and local municipalities.
-WSSC crews will post signs and perform any necessary cleanup in the affected area.
+Appropriate notifications have been made to the Maryland Department of the Environment, the Prince George’s County Health Department, and local municipalities.

 WSSC is committed to protecting the health of the public and the environment.
 With more than 5,400 miles of sewer mains throughout its service area, WSSC appreciates notification from citizens if a sewer back up is suspected.
 Citizens can call 301-206-4002 or toll free 1-800-828-6439 at any time to report water or sewer emergencies in Prince George's or Montgomery counties.